vasilakisfil/microtypes.info/content/http.md

 Content-Type: application/vnd.api2+json; pagination=simple-spec; querying=graphql
 ```

+## Introspecting a MicroType's configuration
+MicroTypes could be equipped with configuration options so that each API designer to configure it to her needs.
+Configurability for MicroTypes is a quite powerful property because it maximizes reusability since
+it can be adapted to an APIs needs.

+Semantics for accessing a MicroType's configuration (also called Introspection) can
+be either specified in the MicroType itself (like sending a `GET` request to a predefined url), or,
+preferably in combination with the parent Media Type.
+So if the Media Type defines a pattern for accessing
+MicroTypes configurations, the MicroType can specify only the missing parts of it, otherwise the
+MicroType specifies a default URL.

 ## Discovery
 Note that discovery semantics are not responsibility of a MicroType but instead of the
 API itself through the parent Media Type.